Best Banana Muffins

 - Do not over bake the muffins.
 Ovens can vary so be sure to check muffins a few minutes before they should be done.
 The muffins are done baking when you insert a toothpick into a muffin and it comes out clean or with just a few moist crumbs.

-I adore these simple banana muffins as-is, but there are so many different ways to add new flavors and textures to these muffins!
+I adore the simplicity of these, but there are so many different ways to add new flavors and textures to them!
 Here are a few of my favorite ideas:

 - Nuts.
 Add 1/2 to 1 cup of chopped walnuts or pecans for banana nut muffins.